leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

-This is a setup and execution guide for analysis of TCF3::HLF HiChIP data [GSE266625](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266625), generated from the HAL-01 cell line using the [Dovetail® MNase-HiChIP kit](https://cantatabio.com/support/hichip).Provided scripts can be used for analysis of othere dataset with carefull adaptation.
+This is a setup and execution guide for analysis of TCF3::HLF HiChIP data [GSE266625](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266625), generated from the HAL-01 cell line using the [Dovetail® MNase-HiChIP kit](https://cantatabio.com/support/hichip).Provided scripts can be used for analysis of other dataset with careful adaptation.

 This guide will take you through:

 - Setup of Linux operating system with the necessary base to proceed with installation of all needed tools, as well as directory architecture.

-- Installation of Dovetail HiChIP pipeline and setup of Docker to pull docker image for FitHiChIP.
+- Installation of Dovetail HiChIP pipeline and setup of Docker to pull the Docker image for FitHiChIP.

-- Installation of Picard, MACS2 and IDR for deduplication, peak calling and validation of reproducible peaks across replicates, respectivly.
+- Installation of Picard, MACS2 and IDR for deduplication, peak calling and validation of reproducible peaks across replicates, respectively.

-- Installation of tools for downstream analysis and vizualization of data such as deepTools and coolbox.
+- Installation of coolbox for downstream analysis and visualization of data.

-Additonal datasets integrated during donwstream analysis inlcude:
+Additional datasets integrated during downstream analysis include:

 - RNA-seq of HAL-01 CRIPSR edited with TCF3::HLF-KO and HAL-01 Histone (H3K27ac, H3K4me1, H3K4m3, H3K27me3) ChIP-seq found in the European Nucleotide archive under accession number [ERP109232](https://www.ebi.ac.uk/ena/browser/view/ERP109232).
 - The ATAC-seq data for HAL-01 cells found under the GEO series accession number GSE186942, [GSM5663910](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5663910).
-- CTCF bigwig files from GM12878 cells were dowloaded from 4DNA Data portal accession number 4DNESQPLRLYZ, [4DNFIRPH78IF](https://data.4dnucleome.org/files-processed/4DNFIRPH78IF/).
+- CTCF bigwig files from GM12878 cells were downloaded from 4DNA Data portal accession number 4DNESQPLRLYZ, [4DNFIRPH78IF](https://data.4dnucleome.org/files-processed/4DNFIRPH78IF/).

 To get started follow this link [GeneralSetup.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/GeneralSetup.md) and proceed from there to the specific pipeline steps.